westerndevs/western-devs-website/source/_posts/podcast-interviews-and-hiring-practices.markdown

 title:  "Podcast: Interviews and Hiring Practices"
 date: 2015-11-17T13:56:08-05:00
 categories: podcasts
-excerpt: "The definitive answer on how to hire your next dev"
+description: "The definitive answer on how to hire your next dev"
 comments: true
 libsyn: 3982686
 podcast: "HiringPractices.mp3"